AchirayaPONG/final_project/README.md

 ### Roles ###

-Admin: Manages user accounts, projects, and evaluations.
+`Admin`: Manages user accounts, projects, and evaluations.

-Student: Accepts or denies project invitations, views project details, and modifies project details if accepted.
+`Student`: Accepts or denies project invitations, views project details, and modifies project details if accepted.

-Member: Checks and modifies project details.
+`Member`: Checks and modifies project details.

-Lead Student: Manages project-related activities, invites members, and submits the final project report.
+`Lead Student`: Manages project-related activities, invites members, and submits the final project report.

-Faculty: Evaluates project requests and views project details.
+`Faculty`: Evaluates project requests and views project details.

-Advising Faculty: Accepts or denies projects, evaluates projects, and approves projects.
+`Advising Faculty`: Accepts or denies projects, evaluates projects, and approves projects.

 ### Functionality ###

-* Admin
+* `Admin`
 Update, delete, and add functionality for users.
 Update information based on primary attributes.

-* Student
+* `Student`
 Accept or deny project invitations.
 View and modify project details.

-* Member
+* `Member`
 Check and modify project details.

-* Lead Student
+* `Lead Student`
 Create projects.
 Find and add members to projects.
 See and modify project details.
 Send advisor requests and submit the final report.

-* Faculty
+* `Faculty`
 See requests to be supervisors.
 Send responses to serve as advisors.
 See details of all projects.
 Evaluate projects.

-* Advising Faculty
+* `Advising Faculty`
 See requests to be supervisors.
 Send accept or deny responses.
 See details of all projects.